Plan Your Visit

 Come aboard USS Constitution, “America’s Ship of State,” and meet the active duty sailors who are part of her legacy today.
 Then, go deeper into the Ship’s history at the USS Constitution Museum with interactive exhibits, hands-on programs, and a vast collection of artifacts that are fun for all ages.
 Conveniently located on the Freedom Trail, discover for yourself why the Ship and Museum are consistently voted a “must-see” attraction in Boston.

-The museum is closed Thanksgiving, Christmas Day, and New Year’s Day.
-Early 2:00 PM closure on December 24th.
+The Museum is closed for Thanksgiving, Christmas Day, and New Year’s Day and has an early closure at 2:00 PM on December 24th.

 $10 – $15 for Adults